 PHASES I, II, AND III

 - Location: Indianapolis

-Phase I was to renovate an existing building housing the park’s ticketing operation and administrative offices.
+Phase I of the work was to renovate an existing structure housing the park’s ticketing operation and administrative offices.
 A new addition expanded that building with 60 permanent new restrooms and a first-aid station.
-Existing spaces were updated with new flooring, doors, countertops, and fresh paint.
+Existing spaces were updated with new flooring, doors, countertops, and paint.
 The resulting structure now covers 12,000 SF.
-The historic granite stairs, limestone dedication plaque, and exterior lettering was preserved for future use.
+Granite stairs, a limestone dedication plaque, and exterior lettering were preserved.

-Phase II was to build a permanent main stage flanked by large LED video screens, a concrete pad with 3,000 permanent individual seats, lawn seating for 4,000, 40 more permanent restrooms, and a a back-of-house artist amenities (VIP) area to be used by performers.
+Phase II focused on building a permanent main stage flanked by large LED video screens, a concrete pad with 3,000 permanent individual seats, lawn seating for 4,000, 40 more permanent restrooms, and a a back-of-house artist amenities (VIP) area to be used by performers.